 Splashdown multitrack audio stems for “Beguiled” & “Pandora” are available for download.

 .:.
 These are being released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This means that you can create your own derivative works for the 2 songs, and share those works, but not sell or use commercially.
 If you release/publish your derivative version of either of these 2 songs on the internet, please make sure to credit Splashdown as the copyright owner, and that the songwriters are A.Buhler, K.Crooker, and M.Kaplan.

 Please do not redistribute these source stems/audio files; point interested parties to the link above.
 Please do not edit down and share samples/segments of the source audio stems.
 These audio files are released so that you can create remix/alternate versions of “Pandora” and “Beguiled” for non-monetary use.

 All songs copyright Splashdown 2015, All rights reserved for the original versions/recordings/mixes.

 I noticed recently that the options for finding this online had dropped down to a single site with lousy 128 kbps audio quality.
-For a limited time, I’ll make some high quality versions available here.
+High quality versions available here.
 I thought about lopping off the questionable Sugar High remixes that the band never asked for (although we loved the Doc one), but for the sake of completion, I’ll leave them on.

 Note that Stars & Garters and Halfworld aren’t included — those are still for sale online, and we do receive royalties from them.

 UPDATE JAN 19, 2015: Corrected a metadata error in Blueshift, and bumped up the rez to 320 kbps.

 While listening to some Queen, I realized that the movie “Interstellar” has the exact plot of the song “’39”.
 Whoa, dude.